SongJaeGun/Keil_Studio_FAE_Training/Mongoose/README.md

 ### Open a serial Terminal

 1. Go to **Device Manager** view.
 2. Open a serial console to the STLink.
    ![Opening a serial console](./img/DeviceManagerView.png)
 3. In the pop up box, enter a baud rate of 115200.

 ### Start a debug session

-1. Go to **Debug Vieew**, select the "CMSIS Debugger: pyOCD".
+1. Go to **Debug View**, select the "CMSIS Debugger: pyOCD".
 2. Press "Play".
    ![Starting a debug session](./img/DebugView.png)